basho/basho_docs/content/riak/kv/2.2.6/setup/installing/smartos.md

 [install verify]: {{<baseurl>}}riak/kv/2.2.6/setup/installing/verify

-{{% note title="SmartOS End of Life (EOL) for Riak KV 2.2.6" %}}
+{{% note title="SmartOS End of Life (EOL) for Riak KV 2.0.0" %}}
-SmartOS is no longer supported in Riak KV 2.2.6+.
+SmartOS is no longer supported in Riak KV 2.0.0+.
 If you are interested in using Riak KV on SmartOS, you can still [build from source](../source).
+The steps below have been left here for reference only and are no longer maintained.
 {{% /note %}}

 The following steps have been tested to work with Riak version 1.2 on SmartOS version **joyent_20120614T184600Z**.
 They demonstrate installation of a Riak node on SmartOS as the root user.